Parents and guardians (COVID-19)

 You might be wondering how to talk about COVID-19 and physical distancing with kids in a way that will be reassuring and not make kids more worried than they already may be.

 You can reassure your children by talking about all the things they are already doing to keep themselves safe and healthy.
 For example, hand washing, coughing and sneezing etiquette and not touching their face.
-Remind them that by staying away from others who are not from the same household or their established 10 person social circle, they are helping to keep themselves and others healthy.
+Remind them that by maintaining physical distancing from others who are not from the same household, when they are not wearing a mask, helps keep themselves and others healthy.

 Support your family’s mental health during COVID-19

 - Talking to your anxious child about COVID-19 (Children’s Mental Health Ontario).

-- The Ontario Ministry of Health has advice on how to talk to your children about the pandemic.
+- The Ontario Ministry of Health has advice on how to talk to your children about the pandemic (Government of Ontario, PDF).